Robotic Sorting Systems: Robot Management and Layout Design Optimization: Numerical Examples for Layout Design

-In this section, we conduct a sensitivity analysis on the site rental cost per square meter $P_s$, and labor cost per man-month $P_w$, focusing on the trend of total costs under different scenarios as the sorting throughput level changes.
+In this section, we conduct a sensitivity analysis on the site rental cost per square meter $P_s$ and the labor cost per man-month $P_w$, focusing on the trend of total costs under different scenarios as the sorting throughput level changes.
 Due to increased competition in the robot market, prices remain relatively stable across different companies.
-Consequently, we do not investigate variations in robot rental cost during the experiments, nor do we examine equipment cost at loading stations.
-We consider a 5-year investment plan with a monthly interest rate $\gamma_0 = 0.5\%$, and then the discounted costs of different components in LDP are calculated by:
+Consequently, we do not investigate variations in the robot rental cost in the experiments, nor do we examine the equipment cost at loading stations.
+We consider a five-year investment plan with a monthly interest rate $\gamma_0 = 0.5\%$, and the discounted costs of different components in LDP are calculated as:

-where $M_i$ denotes the unit cost of component $i$ in a month.
+where $M_i$ denotes the unit cost of component $i$ per month.
 We estimate the monthly warehousing rental cost using JD Logistics' financial reports for the first three quarters of 2023.
-Labor cost is sourced from data related to warehousing job recruitment in Beijing, obtained from website for job posts (58.com).
-The data regarding the equipment cost of loading stations and the rental cost of robots are obtained from Geekplus company.
-The ratio of peak month $\theta$ is set to 1/6, which means that every quarter has a two-week-long promotion campaign in average.
-Meanwhile, we set ${T}^L=0.8\cdot {T}^H$ to ensure that there is no enormous space waste during the off-peak period.
-The default parameter of experiments is shown in table \ref{tab:table71} and the configurations of RC-S keeps the same with table \ref{tab:table51}.
-Our algorithms are coded in Python 3.11 with the solver Gurobi Optimizer 9.0, and all experiments are conducted on a personal computer running Windows 11 with Intel i7-9700F CPU and 16GB RAM.
+The labor cost is sourced from data related to warehousing job recruitment in Beijing, obtained from a job-posting website (58.com).
+The data regarding the equipment cost of loading stations and the rental cost of robots are obtained from the Geekplus company.

+We assume that the warehouse only expands its sorting capacity during a few major shopping events, meaning that there are two typical levels of sorting demand, namely the average off-peak season demand ${T}^L$ and the average peak season demand ${T}^H$, with ${T}^L=0.8\cdot {T}^H$.
+The ratios of the two periods are set as $(\theta^L, \theta^H) = (5/6,1/6)$, which means that each quarter typically includes a two-week shopping event.
+The default values of the parameters are shown in Table~\ref{tab:table71} and the configurations of RC-S remain the same as in Table~\ref{tab:table51}.
+Our algorithms are implemented in Python~3.11 with the solver Gurobi Optimizer~9.0, and all experiments are conducted on a personal computer running Windows~11 with an Intel i7-9700F CPU and 16~GB of RAM.
 All processes are run single-threaded.